 On a hot Friday morning in August, I went to one of my favorite chateaus, the small yet enchanting Hrádek u Nechanic, situated west of Hradec Králové, a major town in east Bohemia.
 Once again, I changed buses at Hradec Králové, a station I now felt I knew intimately.
+(Note: I would visit it again in July of 2020 and be just as amazed by its exterior and interior.)

 When I reached the chateau, I was struck by its cheerful, romantic, dark orange façade that made it look like it belonged in a fairy tale.
 After getting my ticket, I walked to the back of the chateau and noticed that this part of the park bordered on a golf course.
 What struck me most, though, was how the back side was not a playful orange but a mundane grey that was badly in need of a paint job.
 It even looked a bit dilapidated.
 A wire fence was set up in front of this side of the chateau.
 To the far left, though, I climbed a few stairs that led up to the chateau as another wing was painted that dynamic dark orange.